kibitan/masking/README.md

 ### No External Dependency

-Depend on only pure language standard libraries, no external libraries. (except development/test enviorment)
+Depend on only pure language standard libraries, no external libraries. (except development/test environment)

 ### High Code Quality